argodeep/JS-Pipe-function/README.md

 ## Function Index
 1. _Get time difference from current time_.
 2. _Get sum of total from an array_.
+3. _Get file name and extension from s3 bucket asset url_.

 ## Getting Started